 Rise Art – Chicken by Rupert Newman £250

-Rise Art was founded by Scott Phillips and Marcos Steverlynck.
+Scott Phillips and Marcos Steverlynck founded Rise Art.
 Scott runs the commercial side of the business while Marcos is the brains behind the technology that powers the platform.
 They met at the London Business School while doing an MBA.
-After graduating they worked in the tech sector – Marcos at Google and Scott at an online video start-up.
-Once they had paid back their student loans the duo decided to launch Rise Art.
+After graduating, they worked in the tech sector – Marcos at Google and Scott at an online video start-up.
+Once they had paid back their student loans, the duo decided to launch Rise Art.

 Rise Art Owners – Scott Phillips and Marcos Steverlynck

 This venture was a natural progression for the pair because they have been involved in the technology and digital media industries for years.
-Scott became interested in the art world a few years earlier, he tells me – “My wife works at Burberry and has always been an artist.
+Scott became interested in the art world a few years earlier, and he tells me, “my wife works at Burberry and has always been an artist.
 She would take me to degree shows and art openings.
-The idea for business came from these experiences.”
+The idea for the business came from these experiences.”

 Rise Art – Pool by Patrick Higgs £1000

-Scott explains further – “I saw that there are many artists producing really amazing art but needing help in generating awareness and endorsement.
-It also dawned on me that first time collectors lacked the confidence to buy artwork.
-They needed a trusted guide to help them discover great new artists in a risk free environment.
-So with this in mind we created the company as a way to connect a highly curated selection of talented artists with these new collectors.”
+Scott explains further, “I saw that many artists are producing amazing art but needing help in generating awareness and endorsement.
+It also dawned on me that first-time collectors lacked the confidence to buy an artwork.
+They needed a trusted guide to help them discover great new artists in a risk-free environment.
+So with this in mind, we created the company as a way to connect a highly curated selection of talented artists with these new collectors.”
 You may have guessed by now that the business name of Rise Art refers to the talented new artists they promote, whose careers are on the rise!

 Rise Art – Speed of Life by Courgette £500

 The online format of the business helps reach people who wouldn’t necessarily visit galleries.
 Collectors often purchase pieces from offline environments like art fairs or even direct from the artist.
-Because some new buyers may be worried about buying art online they have a solution.
-Scott explains – “Seeing artwork in the flesh is always important.
+Because some new buyers may be worried about buying art online, they have a solution.
+Scott explains, “seeing the artwork in the flesh is always important.
 That’s why we allow people to rent artwork.
 They can then see how it looks displayed in their home before they buy.
 We’ll even credit the rental towards the price of the purchase.
-For those who want to see artwork close up they can visit our central London showroom.
-In the near future we are launching a collection with West Elm.”
+For those who want to see artwork close up, they can visit our central London showroom.”

 Rise Art – Rainbow Jet Neon Light by Emma Harman £2000

 Scott and Marcos have a team of eight at the moment and are hiring!
-They certainly enjoy what they do – “It’s really exciting to see your dreams take off and become a reality.
-We’re building something that supports artists and it is great to see them and our collectors happy.
+They certainly enjoy what they do, “it’s exhilarating to see your dreams take off and become a reality.
+We’re building something that supports artists, and it is great to see them and our collectors happy.
 We are now in a position to support projects we believe in.
-We started www.artforcare.com to give something back.
-With every sale on the platform our company donates an art kit to children’s hospital wards in our ‘buy one, give one’ model.”
+We started Art For Care to give something back.
+With every sale on the platform, our company donates an art kit to children’s hospital wards in our ‘buy one, give one’ model.”

 The artwork available ranges from collage, mixed media, painting, photography, drawing and sculpture.
-The subject matter is varied including everything from architectural, cityscapes, nature, abstract, pop art, surrealism, urban and typography.
-They sell works from a number of galleries like the Serpentine and Tate.
+The subject matter is varied, including everything from architectural, cityscapes, nature, abstract, pop art, surrealism, urban and typography.
+They sell works from several galleries like the Serpentine and Tate.
 Their established art stars include Damien Hirst, Takashi Murakami, Hush, Ben Eine, Gavin Turk, Bruce Mclean and Sir Peter Blake.

 Rise Art – Yes by Gavin Turk